shortontech/salespagebuilder/readme.md

 # Known issues
 * Changing elements doesn't update the hue of the color picker or the current settings for padding or margins
 * Changing elements doesn't update the text box value.
+* You can click outside the editor, potentially removing the element being currently edited (I forgot what I meant by this!)